 The ESDL meets all requirements of the Americans with Disabilities Act (ADA), and other mandated safety requirements of the Federal and New York State governments.
-There is also one wheel-chair accessible student station in the ESDL.
+There are several wheelchair accessible student stations in the ESDL.

 IEEE Student Laboratory

 Contact Person: President, IEEE Student Branch Location: Room 175, Light Engineering